syranol/markdown-cv/index.md

 * Developed and maintained a Python Appium Client/Server pytest testing framework for PS4, PS5, Windows, and Web that was utilized by 1,000+ of developers and testers
 * Implemented CI/CD release pipelines utilizing Jenkins, Bash, and Groovy, enabling automated semantic releases for 30+ teams delivering PlayStation React Native-based applications
-* Maintained a crucial PlayStation Network tool in JavaScript with Node.js and MongoDB, processing 100,000+ calls weekly across API, web, and CLI for development and testing
+* Maintained a crucial PlayStation Network tool in JavaScript with Node.js and MongoDB, processing 100,000+ calls weekly across API, Web, and CLI for development and testing
 * Proactively led refactoring effort of multiple Python-based internal tools leveraged by 20+ teams daily for development, testing, and nightly regression jobs
 * Crafted a Python-based Telemetry app with MongoDB and Grafana, enabling shareholder insights and improving KPI monitoring and decision-making
 * Developed and led training workshops and tutorials to 200+ QA and developers each session on the testing framework and numerous other tools my team created